RASTER VS VECTOR

 The short answer is: VECTOR EVERYTIME!

 We have added a slider here to demonstrate the difference between Raster vs. Vector.
-The most common mistake people make is assume an image that looks good on screen is ready for print, but in reality it is not.
+The most common mistake people make is to assume an image that looks good on screen is ready for print, but in reality, it is not.